-Sony 400mm f2.8 G Master Review
+Sony 400mm F2.8 G Master Review

 The photos in this section were purposely unedited.

-I’m positive that any photographer using the Sony 400mm f2.8 G Master would basically make shooting sports with this lens look like it’s easy.
+I’m positive that any photographer using the Sony 400mm f2.8 G Master would basically make shooting sports with this lens look easy.
 In all seriousness, the system does such a wonderful job.

 Animal and Bird AF